 30 Jan Existential Angst

-As a rule, I typically avoid eavesdropping, but on this occasion it was unavoidable.
+i thought about this As a rule, I typically avoid eavesdropping, but on this occasion it was unavoidable.

 While racing through the aisles at the supermarket, I was cut off by a couple who were deeply engrossed in conversation and oblivious to everything else.
 Slightly annoyed at being blocked, I quickly wheeled past them as they veered into the pain relief aisle and resumed my hunt for last minute items.

-I had only gone a few feet, however, when I overheard the man quip, “Yeah, but does it treat existential angst?
+news I had only gone a few feet, however, when I overheard the man quip, “Yeah, but does it treat existential angst?
 ‘Cause that’s what I’m looking for!”

-At this, I stopped in my tracks and literally laughed out loud.
+plus de conseils ici At this, I stopped in my tracks and literally laughed out loud.
 I was entirely caught off guard by his wit as he mused about which temporary pain reliever could numb his pervasive sense of anxiety about meaning in life.
 Throughout the day, I found myself chuckling when I remembered the encounter.

 Most jokes are funny because they touch a raw nerve, and some of the best comedy is birthed from our deepest conflicts.
 This flippant interchange triggered something in me that left me pondering about the antidote for my own periodic bouts with the same ailment.

 Any internet search will reveal a plethora of data about this very real mental health issue.
 Anxiety about whether our lives really matter can hover just below the surface, sapping our strength and emotional energy.
 Couple that with the daily barrage of despairing news that floods the media, and it’s easy to swing between extremes of hopelessness and compulsive activism.
 How can I make a difference?
 What am I supposed to do with my life?
 How will I know if I am doing the right thing or fulfilling my purpose?
 What are the metrics?
 Am I measuring up?